On Loops in critical high-dimensional percolation: Introduction

-For $x \in \Z^d$, we define $L(x)$ to be the set of sites $y$ in $\Z^d$ such that $x \sim y := ( x \leftrightarrow y ) \circ ( x \leftrightarrow y )$ holds (here, we use $A \circ B$ to denote the event that $A$ and $B$ are realized disjointly, as customary in the statements of the BK inequality).
-In other words, $L(x)$ is the set of points such that there exists a loop that does not use the same edge twice (mind that the loop is allowed go twice through a given site, so a figure eight type loop is for instance allowed) that goes through both $x$ and $y$.
-By abuse of terminology, we will call such loops to be self-avoiding throughout this paper (they are ``edge''-self-avoiding).
+holds (here, we use $A \circ B$ to denote the event that $A$ and $B$ are realized disjointly, as customary in the statements of the BK inequality).
+In other words, $L(x)$ is the set of points such that there exists a loop that does not use the same edge twice (mind that the loop is allowed to go twice through a given site, so a figure eight type loop is for instance allowed) that goes through both $x$ and $y$.
+By abuse of terminology, we will call such loops to be self-avoiding throughout this paper (they are ``edge''-self-avoiding), and we will refer to the loops that do not visit any site twice as ``site-self-avoiding''.

-It is straightforward to check that if $x \sim y$ and $y \sim z$, then one can find two disjoint open self-avoiding paths that join $x$ and $z$: One can first draw the two self-avoiding disjoint paths $l_1$ and $l_2$ from $x$ to $y$, and then consider the parts $l_1'$ and $l_2'$ of the two disjoint open self-avoiding paths from $z$ to $y$ up to their respective first hitting of $l_1 \cup l_2$, and then choose the remainder of the connections from $z$ to $y$ by choosing the appropriate parts of $l_1 \cup l_2$ depending on where $l_1'$ and $l_2'$ do hit $l_1 \cup l_2$.
-It therefore follows that $\sim$ is an equivalence relation.
+It is straightforward to check that if $x \Leftrightarrow y$ and $y \Leftrightarrow z$, then one can find two disjoint open self-avoiding paths that join $x$ and $z$: One can first draw the two self-avoiding disjoint paths $l_1$ and $l_2$ from $x$ to $y$, and then consider the parts $l_1'$ and $l_2'$ of the two disjoint open self-avoiding paths from $z$ to $y$ up to their respective first hitting of $l_1 \cup l_2$, and then choose the remainder of the connections from $z$ to $y$ by choosing the appropriate parts of $l_1 \cup l_2$ depending on where $l_1'$ and $l_2'$ do hit $l_1 \cup l_2$ (see Figure \ref {f1}).
+It therefore follows that $\Leftrightarrow $ is an equivalence relation.

-\medbreak {\sc Definition.} {\em We call the equivalence classes for $\sim$ loop-clusters.} \medbreak So, a loop-cluster is a maximal connected union of open self-avoiding loops, and $L(x)$ is the loop-cluster that contains $x$.
-Making sense and defining these loop-clusters is somewhat similar to finding a workable definition for {\em the backbone} (starting from a given point $x$) of the ''incipient infinite cluster'' (the analog would be that it is the set of points $y$ for which $( x \leftrightarrow y ) \circ ( y \leftrightarrow \infty )$ for this modified percolation model). \medbreak
+\medbreak {\sc Definition.} {\em Equivalence classes for $\Leftrightarrow$ are called loop-clusters.} \medbreak So, a loop-cluster is a maximal connected union of open self-avoiding loops, and $L(x)$ is the loop-cluster that contains $x$.
+Making sense and defining these loop-clusters is somewhat similar to finding a workable definition for {\em the backbone} (starting from a given point $x$) of the ''incipient infinite cluster'' (the analog would be that it is the set of points $y$ for which $( x \leftrightarrow y ) \circ ( y \leftrightarrow \infty )$ for this modified percolation model). \medbreak Note that the min-flow max cut property gives the following equivalent approach: $x \Leftrightarrow y$ if and only if the removal of any single open edge does not disconnect $x$ from $y$ (and the transitivity then becomes immediate and does not require drawing Figure \ref {f1}).
+In Graph Theory, our loop-clusters are referred to as 2-connected components.
+As we shall see, in our percolation context, the definition via max flow rather than min cut appears to be the most natural one (it allows the use of the BK inequality for instance).